KelvinHere/Milestone-Interactive/testing.md

 These automated tests can be performed on any update to the code with a single click so can save many hours of what would be manual testing.
 All jasmine tests were tested to purposley fail before any confidence was given to any in spec results.

+The tests in this project check
+1. That variables for the games initialisation are correct depending on difficulty
+2. That the grid sizes are the correct size for the difficulty level.
+3. Any invalid input to the games 'tileSelect' method are caught and dont allow the code to carry on executing with invalid types or ranges.

 ### Run Jasmine Tests Live

 The link below will run my jasmine tests and show the results.

 * [Jasmine Testing](https://kelvinhere.github.io/Milestone-Interactive/assets/jasmine_testing/spec_runner.html)

+### Add and run your own Jasime tests

+* Follow deployment in this repos [README.md](https://github.com/KelvinHere/Milestone-Interactive/blob/master/README.md)
+* Add your test to game-board-spec.js located in assets/jasmine_testing/spec
+* Open spec_runner.html located in assets/jasmine_testing

 ## Manual Testing